aiqc/AIQC/docs/pages/explainer.rst

    problem we are trying to solve 🦏 Classifying rhinos vs mosquitoes based on their weight is such a simple task that it would not require any hidden layers at all 🐆 However, delineating the subtle differences between types of big cats (lynx, ocelot, tiger, cougar, panther) may require several layers in order to tease apart their differences.
-   For example, the first hidden layer might check for spotted vs striped fur, while the second hidden layer determines the color of that marking.
+   For example, upon examining the activation values of a trained network, we may find that the first hidden layer checks for the pattern of the fur (e.g. spotted vs striped), while the second hidden layer determines the color of these markings.
   </p>

 |